Very young children among 3 people critically wounded in French Alps knife attack; suspect detained

 A suspect, identified by police as a 31-year-old Syrian asylum-seeker, was detained.

-Video appearing to show the attack in a children's play park in the Alpine and lakeside town of Annecy was posted on social media.
-The horrific scenes showed a man in dark glasses and with a blue scarf covering his head brandishing a knife, as people screamed for help.
+Video appearing to show the attack in and around a children's play park in the Alpine and lakeside town of Annecy was posted on social media.
+The footage showed a man in dark glasses and with a blue scarf covering his head brandishing a knife, as people screamed for help.

-The man appeared to shout “on name of Jesus Christ” as he waved his knife in the air, while people around could be screaming: “Police!
+The man appeared to shout “on name of Jesus Christ” as he waved his knife in the air, while people nearby could be heard screaming: “Police!
 Police!"

-He slashed at a man carrying rucksacks who tried to approach him, seemingly trying to stop the attack.
-Inside the enclosed play park itself, a panicked woman frantically pushed a stroller as the attacker approached, yelling “Help!
-Help!” and ramming the stroller into the park’s barriers in her terror.
+He slashed at a man carrying rucksacks who tried to approach him.
+Inside the enclosed play park, a panicked woman frantically pushed a stroller as the attacker approached, yelling “Help!
+Help!” and ramming the stroller into the barriers around the site in her terror.

 She tried to fend off the attacker but couldn’t keep him from leaning over the stroller and stabbing downward repeatedly.
-The shrill cries of a child followed.
-The man strolled almost casually out of the park, letting himself out through a gate, with the man carrying two rucksacks still chasing after him.
+Afterward, the man strolled almost casually out of the park, letting himself out through a gate, with the man carrying two rucksacks still chasing after him.

 French President Emmanuel Macron described the assault as an “attack of absolute cowardice.”
 Of the victims, he said “children and an adult are between life and death.”